What’s the difference between the IELTS and CELPIP?

 So as you can see, we can’t just assume that one test is always easier for everybody.
 Some students end up choosing the IELTS listening test, and that’s okay too.

 That way you can get a feel for which exam format you prefer.
-And check out our other blog on the pros and cons of the CELPIP listening test.
+Also, while we’re on the topic of listening, check out our other blog post on the pros and cons of the CELPIP listening test.

 You are being assessed on your comprehension, but as you probably already know, getting the band score you need on your reading test also means learning exam test strategies.